HiStructClient/histruct-docs/docs/en/cad/instructor-roofs/_All-Settings.md

   <h2>Scene Settings</h2>
   <ul>
     <li><p><u>Terrain surface</u> allows you to select the appearance of the surrounding terrain in the modeling space.</p></li>
     <li><p>The <u>Automatic dimensions</u> button allows you to enable the rendering of plan dimensions of the object in the modeling space.
-The display can then be controlled manually using the buttons on the right side of the screen.</p></li>
+Displaying of these dimensions can then be controlled manually using the buttons on the right side of the screen.</p></li>
     <li><p><u>Scale of add buttons</u> adjusts the size of the buttons in the model.</p></li>
     <li><p><u>Insert Lcs symbol size</u> adjusts the size of the coordinate system marker in the model.</p></li>
   </ul>